G is for Gifts and Divorce

 Here are some ways to protect yourself and to make sure that if a divorce happens, things turn out fair for both parties.

-– Save all documentation.
-Save any and all paperwork before and during the marriage that say that any inheritance is meant for just one spouse.
+Save any and all paperwork.
+Save papers from before and during the marriage that say that any inheritance is meant for just one spouse.
 If you were gifted a house for your wedding present but it only went to you on the deed than the house is rightfully yours.

 If you would like to learn more about the divorce laws in your state check with the American Bar Association.